Angolan giraffe: Seasonal movement

 As far as seasonal movements of giraffes were concerned, they were not as distinctive as those in other giraffe populations around the world.
-Male giraffe moves longer than female giraffe and also it has longer average daily movement (5.64km compared to 1.87km in 180 days during hot-dry season).
+Male giraffe moves longer than female giraffe and also it has longer average daily movement (5.64 km compared to 1.87 km in 180 days during hot-dry season).

 Foraged activity

 Angolan Giraffe tends to forage into the mountain during the cold-dry and early hot-dry season.
 It mainly eats Commiphora for living.

 Conservation

 Approximately 13,000 animals are estimated to remain in the wild; and about 20 are kept in zoos.